sparekh14/Hackathons/Titan Hacks/README.md

 **🧮 "Bringing advanced mathematics to everyone, one calculation at a time"**

 *Built during Titan Hacks 2020 - San Marino Hack Club*

-**⭐ Star this project if you found it useful for your mathematical needs!**

 </div>